IMightBeeAPerson/BLPPCounter/README.md

 # Beatleader PP Counter
 ### Description
 #### How do I install this?
-It's a counters+ counter.
-Mostly self-explainatory, just drag the file into your plugins folder and put it on with counters+.
+Like any other mod, just find your plugins folder and place it into there.
+If this doesn't make sense then please find the BSMG discord and ask for help there.
+#### Dependencies
+- BSIPA (Core mod, this should already be installed)
+- SiraUtil (Almost a core mod, maybe double check but almost certainly is already installed)
+- BSML
+- Counters+
+- BeatLeader
 #### What is this?
-This is a counter for beatleader PP. It has various options for how to do this, from just the standard counter to competing against your own scores or sniping other people's scores.
+This is a counter originally for beatleader PP. It has various options for how to do this, from just the standard counter to competing against your own scores or sniping other people's scores.
 It even has functionality for clan wars, where it can tell you what percent you'd need to get on a map to capture it.
-It does account for all modifiers, and below is 2 methods on how to completely customize the data shown.
-There is an in game way and config way, with both being a bit of a mess.
-The counter works fine if you never want to mess with it.
+This counter has come a long way since this, and now works with Scoresaber and Accsaber as well.
+In addition, there are 2 methods on how to completely customize the data shown.
+There is an in game way and config way, with both being a bit of a mess, however the counter works fine if you never want to mess with it.

-**Side note:** This is just a project done for fun, and is my first time coding a mod and in general stuff that relies on APIs and other libraries.
-If you decide to use this, remember that it may not work perfectly.
-However, feel free to inform me of any bugs you find.
 ## In game settings
 ### Overview
 Inside of the game, there are a lot of settings that aren't just directly for the counter.
 If you go to mod settings for this mod, there are a lot of submenus and options, and therefore need a lot of explanations.
 This will go in order, from top to bottom.
 Note that the ui works fine in FPFC mode if you would prefer to edit it outside of VR.
-### Simple menu
+### Custom Menu UI
 This refers to the first checkbox setting and the submenu below it.
 The checkbox setting will toggle on/off whether in the information from the submenu will be used in the tab setting menu on the song select screen.
-If it is toggled off, the menu in the song select screen will show almost all options for the counter that can be found in the counters+ menu.
 If it is toggled on, then within the submenu you can choose which settings to show in the song select menu.
 That way, if you would like on certain settings to be able to be changed on short notice, you can do so.
+Please note that this menu is auto generated and thus may be a bit confusing.
+All it does is show or hide options from your settings menu in the solo screen.
 ### Format Editor
 This is by far the most complex part of this menu.
 This is about completely customizing any part of this counter to look however you want.
 It also is optional, so feel free to skip over this.
 #### Auto Update Preview